Why do people take valerian?

 What are the risks of taking valerian?

-Side effects.
-Valerian usually causes no side effects.
+- Side effects.
+Valerian is usually well tolerated when used for a short time.
 However, it will likely cause sedation.
 Some people feel a "hangover" after taking valerian.
-It may also cause headache, upset stomach, uneasiness, rapid heartbeat, or other symptoms.
+It may also cause headaches, upset stomach, uneasiness, irregular heartbeat, or other symptoms, including insomnia.

-Interactions.
-If you take any medicines regularly, talk to your doctor before you start using valerian supplements.
+- Interactions.
+Talk to your doctor before you start using valerian supplements.
 Valerian could interact with some sedatives, narcotics, antidepressants, and anti-seizure medicines.
-Extreme caution should be used if combining valerian with any medications that has sedative effects.
+Extreme caution should be used if you combine valerian with any medications that have sedative effects.
+It may also interact with some dietary supplements such as St. John's wort.

-Risks.
-Because valerian may act as a sedative, avoid driving or using machinery for a few hours after you use it.
+- Risks.
+Because valerian may act as a sedative, avoid driving or using machinery after you use it.
 Taking valerian regularly may cause insomnia.
 It may also result in withdrawal symptoms after you stop using it.
 Valerian may strongly interact with alcohol and should not be used at the same time as alcohol.
 Check with a doctor before taking valerian if you have liver problems.

 Given the lack of evidence about its safety, valerian is not recommended for children or for women who are pregnant or breastfeeding.